eupnea-project/eupnea-project.github.io/docs/project/glossary.md

 #### Desktop Environment

 Aka DE.
-Refers to the gui part of a system, as well as apps and frameworks used by it.
+Refers to the GUI part of a system, as well as apps and frameworks used by it.
 [Which DE is the best?](/faq#which-desktop-enviroment-de-is-the-best)